There was an error with your log in

 Diamond Lake and Lake Wanaka.

-• Described by Rudyard Kipling as one of the wonders of the world, the fjord of Milford Sound and the Fiordland mountains offer views and tranquility like no other place.
-You’ll stop at The Divide to walk a section of the Routeburn Track to Key Summit for panoramic views of the Humboldt and Darran Mountains.
-Easier short walks, and the preferred option if clouds rob Key Summit of views, are located below in the Hollyford Valley.
-Continue on to Milford Sound and cruise between glaciated mountains under sheer cliffs which plummet hundreds of meters into deep dark waters.
-Enjoy views of mile-high Mitre Peak and Lady Bowen Falls as you keep an eye out for marine wildlife.
-You may spot dusky dolphins, New Zealand fur seals, and, if you’re lucky, the rare Fiordland crested penguin.
-Return to Te Anau in the afternoon.
+The topography will leave you spellbound as we continue on to Milford Sound and experience the true magnificence of the fiord, cruising between glaciated mountains under sheer cliffs which plummet hundreds of metres into deep dark waters.
+Enjoy wonderful views of mile-high Mitre Peak and Lady Bowen Falls as you keep an eye out for marine wildlife.
+You may spot dusky dolphins, New Zealand fur seals, and if you’re lucky, the rare Fiordland crested penguin.
+We return to Te Anau in the afternoon.

 Accommodation: Distinction Te Anau Hotel & Villas